Shaw Direct - Plan Builder Improvement

 Adding an edit block below the block indicating the package has been added

-Adding a link CTA below the "Added" block
+Adding a navigate link below the "Added" block

-Introducing a link CTA below the "Added" block offers a more subtle approach to indicating the edit option.
+This option offers a more subtle approach to indicating the edit option.
 While this option may provide a cleaner visual design, there is a risk that users may overlook or miss the link, especially if it is not clearly differentiated from surrounding elements.
-It is essential to ensure that the link CTA is noticeable and stands out enough to attract users' attention effectively.

 Our decision